What is a Health Care Proxy

 Can You Specify Treatment Decsisions in a Health Care Proxy?In some states you can make a living will that specifies what treatment decisions you would make.
 This can include saying whether or not you want life sustaining treatment and under what circumstances.

 Massachusetts does not recognize living wills.
 Our state law does recognize a health care proxy and doctors will honor the decisions of your health care agent or proxy.
 It is still a good idea to go through the exercise of thinking about what you would or would not want if you are unable to make decisions.
 This can serve as a valuable guide to the person you identify as a proxy.
-Also, if something happened to you in another state that does recognize living wills, that document could avoid unnecessary or unwanted medical decisions.
-Does the Health Care Proxy Authorize Financial Decisions?A health care proxy does not authorize anyone to make financial decisions on your behalf.
-If you would like to name someone to do that, you should ask your attorney about either a springing or durable power of attorney.
+Also, if something happened to you in another state that does recognize living wills, that document could avoid unnecessary or unwanted medical decisions. |

 Need Help With a Health Care Proxy?OR

-How We Can Help
+How Our Estate Planning Lawyers Can Help